 The caution with personal loans for debt consolidation is to make sure you can bundle all of that debt together.
 If you have more than $50,000 in credit card debt, it’s going to be difficult to put together a personal loan that can finance the entire amount.
 Instead, it’s worth prioritizing the highest interest cards and consolidating those instead of trying to divide your refinancing evenly between accounts.
 Get the biggest problems out of the way, so you can focus your efforts on picking up the pieces.

 Debt consolidation doesn’t work for everyone, but it can do wonders for many people.
 The ability to eliminate high-interest debt and simplify monthly expenses into one payment for debt servicing can change a family’s whole financial picture.
-The only way to know if a personal loan to consolidate debt is right for you is to sit down with a loan officer to go over your situation.
-Gather your account statements and your paycheck stubs, and head to UNITED SA today!
+Want to know if a debt consolidation loan is right for you?
+It’s best to review your situation with a loan officer.
+Gather your account statements and your paycheck stubs, and contact United Texas CU today!